computer-science-engineering/learning-computer-science/README.md

 | Java     | 12      | OpenJDK ([AdoptOpenJDK with HotSpot](https://adoptopenjdk.net/index.html)) |
 | Python   | 3.7.2   | N/A                                                                        |

-### Updating VSCode Extensions List

-1. Get json data for list of extensions using the uploaded Sync file in GitHub.
-2. Filter by `metadata.publisherId` using the website <https://jsoneditoronline.org/>.
-3. Update list in file `.vscode/extensions.json`.

 ## Usage

 ### Viewing